kris-dong/personal-website-page/README.md

 # Personal Website

-This repository hosts the source code and deployment files for my personal website.
-It is built to showcase my portfolio, projects, and provide a platform to share insights through blogs.
+This repository is the template for my personal website.
+This project is deployed using GitHub Pages.
+Feel free to fork it and modify the source code and deployment files for your own personal/project page.
 ## Live Website

 You can visit the website at: [https://kris-dong.github.io/personal-website-page](https://kris-dong.github.io/personal-website-page)